Charles V, Holy Roman Emperor: Protestant Reformation

-Due to Papal delays in organizing a general council, Charles V decided to organize a German summit and presided over the Regensburg talks between Catholics and Lutherans in 1541, but no compromise was achieved.
+Due to Papal delays in organizing a general council, Charles V decided to organize a German summit and presided over the Colloquy of Regensburg between Catholics and Lutherans in 1541, but no compromise was achieved.
 In 1545, the Council of Trent was finally opened and the Counter-Reformation began.
 The Catholic initiative was supported by a number of the princes of the Holy Roman Empire.
 However, the Schmalkaldic League refused to recognize the validity of the council and occupied territories of Catholic princes.
 Therefore, Charles V outlawed the Schmalkaldic League and opened hostilities against it in 1546.
 The next year his forces drove the League's troops out of southern Germany, and defeated John Frederick, Elector of Saxony, and Philip of Hesse at the Battle of Mühlberg, capturing both.
 At the Augsburg Interim in 1548, he created a solution giving certain allowances to Protestants until the Council of Trent would restore unity.
 However, members of both sides resented the Interim and some actively opposed it.

 The council was re-opened in 1550 with the participation of Lutherans, and Charles V set up the Imperial court in Innsbruck, Austria, sufficiently close to Trent for him to follow the evolution of the debates.
-In 1552 Protestant princes, in alliance with Henry II of France, rebelled again and the second Schmalkaldic War began.
+In 1552 Protestant princes, in alliance with Henry II of France, rebelled again and the Second Schmalkaldic War began.
 Maurice of Saxony, instrumental for the Imperial victory in the first conflict, switched side to the Protestant cause and bypassed the Imperial army by marching directly into Innsbruck with the goal of capturing the Emperor.
 Charles V was forced to flee the city during an attack of gout and barely made it alive to Villach in a state of semi-consciousness carried in a litter.
 After failing to recapture Metz from the French, Charles V returned to the Low Countries for the last years of his emperorship.
 In 1555, he instructed his brother Ferdinand to sign the Peace of Augsburg in his name.
 The agreements led to the religious division of Germany between Catholic and Protestant princedoms.

+Abdications and death

+Division of the Habsburgs

+Between 1554 and 1556, Charles V gradually divided the Habsburg empire between a senior Spanish line and an Austrian branch of the House of Habsburg.
+His abdications all occurred at the Palace of Coudenberg in Brussels.
+First he abdicated the thrones of Sicily and Naples, the latter a Papal fief, and the Imperial Duchy of Milan, in favour of his son Philip on 25 July 1554.
+Philip was secretly invested with Milan already in 1540 and again in 1546, but only in 1554 did the Emperor make it public.
+Upon the abdications of Naples and Sicily, Philip was invested by Pope Julius III with the Kingdom of Naples on 2 October and with the Kingdom of Sicily on 18 November.